 16mm Film Study Collection (700+ titles)

 Provides examples from a variety of film genres and movements: contemporary independent filmmakers, animation, 20th century experimental and avant-garde films, early Hollywood, Workers Film and Photo League, and more.
-Film/Video Reservation Form (to arrange classroom viewing, for faculty only).
+SAIC faculty, staff, students and alumni, as well as independent researchers and scholars who wish to access the 16mm film collection for classroom or film study screenings may use the Film/Video Reservation Form.

 Randolph Street Gallery Archive Videos (460 videos)

 Features documentation of performances, meetings, workshops, proposal submissions, exhibition copies, and other evidence of the gallery’s history in moving images.